CmiA in Numbers

 Since the establishment of Cotton made in Africa in 2005, our work has contributed significantly to making cotton cultivation in our project countries economically and socially sustainable.
 More and more smallholder farmers are now able to improve their living conditions and those of their families on their own.
 Thanks to the growing number of participating farmers and the wide geographical reach, the initiative has been able to establish itself as a major player in the cotton sector in Sub-Saharan Africa.

-Today (2015) some 650,0000 smallholder farmers currently benefit from the skills they acquire through training in modern and improved cultivation methods.
-Including family members, this figure adds up to over 5.5 million people.
+1.033.500 smallholder farmers currently benefit from the skills they acquire through training in modern and improved cultivation methods.
+(Update 03.2018).
 By working with Cotton made in Africa, the employees in the ginneries benefit from fair contracts and prompt payment.
 Training on topics of social issues and health educate about health risks in both cotton cultivation and in the family context of smallholder farmers.

 Cotton made in Africa contributes together with partners in the public and private sectors through cooperation projects to improving the educational infrastructure in the project regions, to ensuring a better drinking water supply and to strengthening the rights of women.
 These projects that go beyond pure cotton cultivation strengthen the local community and contribute directly to improving the living conditions of African cotton farmers and their families.